-How Do I Get My Child to Talk About Their Day**

-Version of 20 Jun 2018:

 How Do I Get My Child to Talk About Their Day?

-Parents ask us all the time how to get more information from kids.
 Here are some of our tried and tested tips to get kids to open up and talk.

 When I went to my daughter’s kindergarten’s back to school night many parents wanted to know “How Do I Get My Child to Talk About Their Day?”.
 The teacher, who was very experienced, explained that it may be difficult to get a lot of information out of your child.
 She went on to explain that children live in the present.
 Most of the time, as soon as an event has passed they have moved on to what they are doing in the present.
 To them what happened is either irrelevant or forgotten until it happens again.
 But we want to know what happened.
-Not only are we curious, we also know that there are many teachable moments that can be created through conversations.
+Not only are we curious, but we also know that there are many teachable moments that can be created through conversations.

 Have you ever had a conversation like this with your kid?